egXcoder/Study-Repository/linux/apache/readme.md

 - see service status `systemctl status apache2`

 # Apache MPM Workers (Multi-Processing Modules Workers)
+Apache has different MPMs that define how it handles concurrency:
+- prefork → processes only, no threads (old, safe for non-thread-safe PHP).
+- worker → multiple processes, each with multiple threads.
+- event → like worker, but with smarter handling of idle keep-alive connections.

+Q:i think for event, its safer for fpm connection to be tcp rather than socket, but worker can be socket as apache will have multiple processes already? yes, you are correct
+    -- Event MPM → TCP is often safer/more scalable at very high concurrency (less risk of contention, easier to tune backlog).
+    -- Worker MPM → Unix socket works well (process-per-request model maps nicely, lower overhead).
+    -- Prefork MPM → Unix socket is fine.

+Q: so why event is more populate, i think worker is better? at first glance worker MPM looks simpler and “better,” but event MPM became more popular and is now the default on most distros (Ubuntu, Debian, etc).

 know current worker using `apachectl -V` ... it will show you the mpm worker that is running